prof-couch/comp205-dist/README.md

 ## History
 * Original Jupyter Notebooks for the course in Summer 2019, by Prof. Alva Couch.
-* Adapted for Fall 2019 by Jitendra Singh.
+* Adapted for Fall 2019 by Jitendra Singh and first published 9/9/2019
-* Last updated 9/9/19
+* Last updated 10/28/2019